-- Create a culture of high aspiration, motivation and achievement for all; - · Build strong communities based on fairness and personal responsibility; - Welcome, value and respect all who come into our academies; - Be reflective and committed to our ongoing development as teachers and leaders, in our continuous striving for excellence; - Promote positive dialogue and partnership within our communities; - Provide an innovative and challenging curriculum that will motivate our students to achieve beyond expectations; - Appoint teachers who are passionate about their subject, energised by learning and capable of delivering outstanding teaching; and - Ensure our global connectivity is the golden thread running through all our academies.
+- · Create a culture of high aspiration, motivation and achievement for all; - Build strong communities based on fairness and personal responsibility; - Welcome, value and respect all who come into our academies; - Be reflective and committed to our ongoing development as teachers and leaders, in our continuous striving for excellence; - Promote positive dialogue and partnership within our communities; - Provide an innovative and challenging curriculum that will motivate our students to achieve beyond expectations; - Appoint teachers who are passionate about their subject, energised by learning and capable of delivering outstanding teaching; and - Ensure our global connectivity is the golden thread running through all our academies.

-Objectives, Strategies and Activities
+Objectives, strategies and activities

-The main strategy is encompassed in the Mission Statement "Opportunity and Success on a Global Stage" and is carried out by:
+The main strategy is encompassed in the Mission Statement "Opportunity and Success on a Global Stage" and is carried out by establishing a learning environment designed to inspire pupils in their quest for knowledge and skills through a range of learning strategies and activities; and by establishing a structure to maintain and improve on the high standards achieved.
+School improvement activities include: